Alamein line: 20th century

 On 28 June 1948, the line was extended to the new Housing Commission of Victoria estate of Alamein, with some services extended to the new terminus.
 After World War II, as part of Operation Phoenix, plans were drawn up to duplicate the line and provide a flying junction connection at Camberwell.
 It was authorised in 1951, but was delayed due to funding issues and other competing projects.
 The first 2.2 km long stage opened on 7 November 1954, from Hartwell to Ashburton stations, followed by the duplication and automatic signalling of the 1.6 km stretch of line from Riversdale to Hartwell section on 31 July 1955.
 From 15 July 1955, Ashburton station ceased to be a regular terminus.
 However, reduced loan funds for railway construction during 1955 and 1956 delayed the rest of the works, with the overpass and new line at Camberwell finally commissioned on 29 November 1959.
 The last stage of the works had to wait until 8 November 1962 when automatic signalling was introduced between Hartwell and Ashburton, and the signal bay at Hartwell closed.

 From 9 July 1972, the service was cut to every hour on Sundays, and from 10 December 1973 it was changed to 20 minutes during the day and every 40 minutes at night and on Saturday afternoons.
 Through trains to Flinders Street off-peak were provided from 20 January 1975 at a frequency of every 15 minutes Monday to Friday, with Box Hill trains running express from Camberwell.

-Moves were made to close the line or convert it to light rail in the 1980s, as well as plans under the Kennett government to close the line in the early 1990s.
-However, the Alamein line has remained open well into the 21st century.
+In the 1980s, moves were made to close the line and replace it with a bus service, but these proposals were met with widespread opposition in what had been considered safe seats for the state government of the day.
+Under sustained opposition, a proposal was made to convert the line to light rail, but this seemed to have limited effect in quelling the backlash.
+A further suggestion was made to replace the track closest to East Camberwell with a 4th platform as the new terminus instead of Camberwell.
+This too was unpopular, and the line remained intact.
+The Kennett government of the early 1990s. made another attempt to close or convert the line.
+However, once again, there was a significant public outcry in the areas bordering it and the Alamein line has remained open and in operation well into the 21st century.